 Which is the most used web server?

-Apache, Nginx, Apache Tomcat, and Microsoft IIS are the most popular as well as used web servers on world wide web.
+Apache, Nginx, Apache Tomcat, and Microsoft IIS are the most popular as well as used web servers on the world wide web.

 Which is the fastest web server?